dwheelerau/dalmations/README.md

 The final output will be XXXXXX.

 ## Disclaimer
-This is free software and no waruntee what so ever is given.
+This is free software and no warranty what so ever is given.